How To Spot Fake Jordan 1

 The Air Jordan wings logo is key to verifying Jordan 1 authenticity.
 Although its appearance differs slightly based on the model, colorway, and release year, you can still spot common mistakes.

-Start by examining the logo's fonts.
+- Start by examining the logo's fonts.
 In the real logo, the "Air Jordan" text has slightly thicker and larger letters, while the fake version has thinner and smaller letters.
 Additionally, the "™" symbol is incorrect, looking less clear.

-Another significant flaw in fake Jordan 1s is the spacing between details, like the wings.
+- Another significant flaw in fake Jordan 1s is the spacing between details, like the wings.
 The real logo has wider spacing, creating a broader appearance.

-Look for the double-stitch seam around the logo.
+- Look for the double-stitch seam around the logo.
 Confirm that the gap between the seams matches the original.
 The fake item often has a larger gap.
 Also, note that the stitches are a bit smaller than they should be.

-The Nike Tongue Tag
+Inspecting the Nike Tongue Tag

 What you should look for on the tongue tag are the embroidery pattern and the fonts used in both the outer and inner tongue labels.